 To ensure we deliver the best returns for our charity clients our fundraisers do have targets, both qualitative and quantitative.
 Ethicall’s belief is that great supporter experience should always come first, though this needs to be balanced with delivering a long term return on Investment (ROI) to charity partners so they can continue to deliver their important work.
 We also need to be effective as a responsible business and this is why quantity targets exist.
 We are confident we achieve the right balance by our exceptionally low complaint rate.

 Our Fundraisers are paid the living wage, as set by the Living Wage Foundation.
-We focus on paying a decent hourly wage and incentives paid are minimal and quality based, with the average fundraiser earning £50 per month.Back to top
+We focus on paying a decent hourly wage rather than any incentives payments.Back to top

 Is Ethicall fully compliant with all legal requirements?